 - Table design.

-- Setup of house illustration style for figures and diagrams.
+- Setup illustration style for figures and diagrams.

 - Hyperlinks, navigation and interactive elements.